Uninett/nav/doc/reference/portadmin.rst

 Two things can lead to an interface not being editable (no fields or dropdowns appear):

-- The NAV admin has turned on VLAN authorization.
+* The NAV admin has turned on VLAN authorization.
 This means you can only edit interfaces that have a VLAN that you are organizationally connected to.
-- Something called a *read-write community* has not been set on the device.
+* Something called a *read-write community* has not been set on the device.
 The *read-write community* is similar to a password, and is needed for PortAdmin to be able to give commands to the device.
-To fix this, a NAV admin must edit the device in SeedDB and set the read-write community there.
-Also a read-write community must be set on the device itself.
+To fix this, a NAV admin must edit the device in SeedDB and assign a write-enabled SNMP management profile to it there.
+Also, the device itself must be configured to accept SNMP write requests.

 Some parts of the interface is disabled/greyed out
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~